11 Essentials for Your Rental Home Binder

 - Trash collection dates

 As a landlord, you don’t want to overwhelm renters with too many details of the house that aren’t their responsibility.
-So, pick points important to your mental health and ask they refer to the binder every so often to stay ahead of the needed upkeep in the home.
-You can also tell them you’ll send occasional emails reminding them of important dates and maintenance.
+So, pick the points you think are most important and ask them to refer to the binder periodically to stay ahead of the upkeep at home.
+You can also inform them that you’ll send occasional emails to remind them of important dates and upcoming maintenance.